 The GODS then attended the official presentation, exchanging t- shirts and stubby holders with the event hosts.
-After the formal presentations in the Mongrels clubhouse we departed for the Bellevue via the Fish Coop where we found that that all the schoolie prawns were sold out so we had to buy some mid-sized Kingies.
+After the formal presentations in the Mongrels clubhouse we departed for the Bellevue via the Fish Coop but we found that it had already closed!
+What could we do now!
+We were forced to venture into Forster main to buy some Kingies.

-The Kingies were very tasty, washed down mostly by schooners of XXXX Gold in respect to Ed who was doing a bit tough and unable to tour.
-Once the prawns were gone, a few bets placed and a couple of rounds of schooners consumed, the group set off to return to the Big House.
+The Kingies were very tasty, washed down mostly by schooners of XXXX Gold, shandies and OLD.
+Once the prawns were gone, a few bets placed before the group set off to return to Tiona.

 Sunday morning breakfast was again brilliantly coordinated by our GER.
+Blommie and Johnnie Mc had earlier retrieved our BBQ from The Big House.
 Blommie again enjoyed his breakfast of champions.

-As tradition would have it once breakfast was consumed, the Big House cleared and cars packed, most of the GODS eventually departed Tiona for Seal Rocks.
-Upon arrival at the small fishing village we stopped at Boat Beach for refreshments whilst lounging on the bbq tables there.
-It was most pleasant, with the majority of the GODS there also enjoying a swim.
+As tradition would have it once breakfast was consumed, the cabins were cleared and cars packed, most of the GODS eventually departed Tiona for Seal Rocks.
+Upon arrival at the small fishing village we stopped at the lookout adjacent to the shop for some refreshments.
+The windy conditions weren’t very favourable at the beach bbq tables and as such no remedial swimming was undertaken either.

-The 2015 tour was again a great opportunity to spend a few days away with mates.
+The 2016 tour was again a great opportunity to spend a few days away with mates.
 It’s really not about the rugby.
-It was unfortunate this year that we were missing many of the regulars.
+We hope all and more return in 2017.